Brace's Bakery: Modern era

-Braces Bakery started exporting their bread to Europe in 2011 through international export company, Foodlynx.
-The exports of Braces Bread grew dramatically in 2012.
+In 2011, Brace's came 57th on the Price Waterhouse Coopers/Sunday Times Profit Track 100 survey.
+It started exporting their bread to Europe in 2011 through international export company, Foodlynx.
 Braces Bread can now be found in Spain, Portugal, Malta, Greece and Cyprus and is distributed to many hotels and restaurants by European Foodservice Companies as well as being sold in European supermarkets.